Organ Scaffolds

 The latest version of the datasets and associated PMR exposures for each of the generic scaffold datasets are listed below.
 Each of these datasets contains:

-• exported versions of the scaffolds in webGL formats.
+• a derivative folder with exported versions of the scaffolds in webGL, STL and VTK formats.
 The webGL export is primarily intended for use in visualizing and interacting with the scaffolds on the SPARC Portal.
 The webGL visualization export is a format that ScaffoldVuer can consume and render in a browser.
 ScaffoldVuer is the javascript front end component written using the Vue.JS framework to visualize, amongst other things, scaffolds.
 The sparc-app uses the ScaffoldVuer component to show scaffolds in the SPARC Portal.
+The VTK and STL versions can be reused in other softwares such as ParaView.
+For more information, please refer to Scaffold Mapping Tools: Reusing Scaffolds.

 What’s Next